+- Details of action taken

 - 1. Record initial incident on My Concern.

+- 2. HT/DHT/AHT to review incident and agree action to take.

-- 2. Discuss incident with victim and perpetrator.
+- 3. Discuss incident with victim and perpetrator.

-- 3. Discuss with all appropriate staff.
+- 4. Discuss with all appropriate staff.

-- 4. Respond to parents as appropriate.
+- 5. Respond to parents as appropriate.

-- 5. If there is a further incident record on the Bullying Incident Report Form.
-This should be emailed to the HT/DHT as soon as possible.